mfsiat/notes/docker/course-udemy.md

 ## Docker lifecycle

 - A standard lifecycle for docker: **`create image > build > tag it > run the container`**

+## Production Grade Workflow

+- In this situation their could be multiple docker containers.
+Each will have different purpose.
+- For running locally or development there could be dockerfile.dev and for production there could be just dockerfile.

+- To build dockerfile.dev we need to pass **`-f`** tag to forcefully build the **`Dockerfile.dev`**

+- Command: **`docker build -f Dockerfile.dev .`**